When Declaring Bankruptcy – Can I travel overseas?

 When Would My Overseas Travel Be Restricted?

-As long as you remain compliant with the conditions of your bankruptcy, overseas travel will not be a problem.
+As long as you stay compliant with the conditions of your bankruptcy, overseas travel will not be an issue.

-Make sure you stay in contact with your Trustee and provide everything asked of you, including documentation or any other information.
+Ensure you stay in contact with your Trustee and provide everything asked of you, including paperwork or any other information.

 There are some exceptions, of course.
-If you want to be sure, give Bankruptcy Experts Hobart a call today on 1300 795 575.
+If you would like to make certain, give Bankruptcy Australia a call today on 1300 795 575.

 4. What Happens to My Credit Rating?